k96e/StellariumRC/README.md

 # StellariumRC
 Control Stellarium by Python

-The repository is under development and is currently incomplete.
+The document is currently being edited.
-Currently available services:
+All services are already available:
 - MainService
 - ObjectService
 - ScriptService